 Comment: When your presentation is ready, ask yourself what you would want to know if you were in the audience.
-You might be surprised just how many questions you can anticipate.
+You can anticipate many questions.
 Also, if you are using slides, after your final slide, add two black slides and then as many back-up slides as you like.
 You might be able to use a back-up slide as part of your answer to a question.

 13. “Never interrupt a Justice who is addressing you.
 Give your full time and attention to that Justice—do not look down at your notes, and do not look at your watch or at the clock located high on the wall behind the Justices.”